Hasui - Woodblock Print and Watercolor. Preparatory watercolor for a Hasui print. Appraisal and the value of Hasui.

 Size: The present watercolour is done on a daioban-sized paper.
 55.6 x 40.5 cm.

 The original owner acquired this watercolour directly directly from Hasui.
-Many of the "Hasui" watercolours on the market are "production" watercolors of a quality and lack of professional technique which makes us question to as if these are just very sloppy work by Hasui or if they were executed by craftsmen in the woodcarving/printing workshop.
+We bought the watercolour directly from a representive of the original "art collector family".
+Many of the "Hasui" watercolours on the market are "production" watercolors of a quality and lack of professional technique which makes us question to as if these are just very sloppy work by Hasui or even if they could have been executed by craftsmen in the woodcarving/printing workshop or some "student" of Hasui.
 The above watercolour is of superb technique and conception.
 Coupled with the direct acquisition from Hasui, rather then one of the publishers, it is a work with absolute certainty to be autograph by Hasui.

 Click the four arrow full-screen symbol, in the lower right corner, after the movie starts, this will give you a full-screen window.
 Due to the bad quality of the movie this is almost necessary.
 Press the esc key (escape) to get out of full-screen mode.